kenzychew/anime-list/README.md

 ![Anime List App Screenshot](screenshot.png)

+## Live URL

+[anime-list-987.netlify.app](https://anime-list-987.netlify.app/)

 ## Description

 Anime List is my first React-based web application built with the objective of discovering, searching, and managing an anime watchlist.
 Users can browse top-rated anime, search for specific titles, view detailed information, and maintain a personal watchlist.
 Built with Vite and React, it integrates with the Jikan API for anime data and Airtable for persistent watchlist storage.

-## Getting Started

-## Live URL

-[anime-list-987.netlify.app](https://anime-list-987.netlify.app/)

 ## MVP